RAKESH1147/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 1**
 --
---Create a table named Employees with the following columns:
+Create a table named Employees with the following columns:

 EmployeeID as INTEGER
 FirstName as TEXT